Cataract Turkey Price 2023 | Worldplast

 Cataract surgeries have been performed for a long time with a method called FAKO.
 FAKO is a needle-free, sutureless and painless surgical method.

 The eye to be operated on is anesthetized with only drops, an incision of 2.2-2.4 mm is made into the eye.
-In the surgery, where all procedures are performed through this small incision, first of all, a round piece is peeled from the front part of the membrane surrounding the cataract lens.
+In the surgery, where all procedures are performed through this small incision, first of all, a round piece is peeled from the front part of the membrane surrounding the katarakt lens.

-Then, with the help of a device called phaco and working with ultrasonic sound waves, the lens with cataract is divided into small pieces.
+Then, with the help of a device called phaco and working with ultrasonic sound waves, the lens with katarakt is divided into small pieces.
 Then, these small parts are cleaned by suction with the phaco device.
 An artificial intraocular lens suitable for the patient’s eye is placed in the pocket consisting of membranes, the interior of which is completely cleaned.
 At the end of the surgery, an antibiotic is injected into the eye.
 Finally, the incision is closed seamlessly.

-Due to the initiation of Laser application in surgeries, cataract surgeries can now be performed in a much safer, safer, comfortable way with a reduced risk of complications compared to the classical phaco method.
+Due to the initiation of Laser application in surgeries, surgeries can now be performed in a much safer, safer, comfortable way with a reduced risk of complications compared to the classical phaco method.

 In the laser method, the patient’s eye is anesthetized with drops.
-First, the patient’s eye, which is placed under the laser device, is applied to create an incision, open a window in the anterior capsule and split the cataract lens into pieces by means of a computer-controlled laser, in a way that the patient does not feel (about 30-45s).
+First, the patient’s eye, which is placed under the laser device, is applied to create an incision, open a window in the anterior capsule and split the lens into pieces by means of a computer-controlled laser, in a way that the patient does not feel (about 30-45s).

 The patient is then placed under the operating microscope.
 Here, by entering through the incision created by the laser (without a blade), the lens pieces that the laser has broken apart are sucked with the Phaco device and cleaned in a short time.
 In the next step, an artificial intraocular lens is placed, antibiotics are injected into the eye and the surgery is completed.